Tag: linux

 -

-LEGO Wedo 2.0 is a good start for learning robotics.
-I created a simple GUI app controlling the LEGO motor using Python.
-In this article, I will share my experience in how to select the development environment and how to build the Python app.
-Learning Resources When I searched for...
+LEGO Wedo 2.0 is a fantastic starting point for learning robotics.
+I developed a simple GUI application to control the LEGO motor using Python, and in this article, I’ll share my journey of selecting the development environment and building the Python app.
+Learning Resources During my initial research, I came...

 -